utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Ground Station to Satellite Protocol
 ====================================

-The current protocol between the ground station and satellite, to be created one step at a time.
+The current protocol for communication of packets between the ground station and satellite.

 This integrates heavily with the memory protocol (in a separate document).

 `AX25 Protocol <https://www.tapr.org/pub_ax25.html>`_

-The ground station and transceiver both use the AX25 protocol to send messages.

 All multi-byte data is big-endian.

-TODO - need to figure out if we need to supply any header/status information for the AX25 protocol itself, but this document currently only covers the content of the messages itself.
+OBC only deals with the message component of any packet, i.e. for RX it only receives the message and for TX is only sends the message.
+The transceiver handles all of the packetization, including header/status information and checksum.

+Beacon mode: Wraps the message using the AX25 protocol.

+PIPE mode: Does not wrap the message using the AX25 protocol.

 TODO - get satellite to send ACK immediately after receiving a message

-TODO - add checksum

-Tentatively (until we figure out AX25), each message (raw bytes) contains the following:

-- Byte 0 - 0x00 (special character to indicate start of message)
-- Byte 1 - number of characters in message (to follow after this byte, not including the first 2 bytes) - 0x00 is invalid
-- Byte 2-... - Message contents
+The transceiver terminates a message when the ``\r`` (i.e. ``<CR>``, decimal 13, hex 0x0D) character is sent.
+Therefore, we can't sent raw messages because they will often contain the byte 0x0D.
+Therefore, represent each raw byte (number 0-255) as 2 bytes in an ASCII hex representation, similar to how the transceiver's ES+ commands work. e.g. the one byte 0xA3 is represented as "A3", i.e. two bytes 0x41 0x33.
+Always use the capital letter rather than the lowercase letter representations.

-The message contents (the data we actually care about, independent of any encoding protocol, checksum, etc.):
+The **decoded message** is the message information that we actually care about:

 - Byte 0 - Message type
 - Bytes 1-4 (32-bit int) - Argument 1 (may be ignored but is still sent)
 - Bytes 5-8 (32-bit int) - Argument 2 (may be ignored but is still sent)

-Only for messages from the satellite to the ground station:

-- Bytes 9-... - Data (length depends on message type)
+- Bytes 9-... - Data (only for satellite to ground, length depends on message type)

+The **encoded message** is the full message (called "message" in the packetization protocol):

+- Byte 0 - 0x00 (special character to indicate start of message)
+- Byte 1 - number of characters in message (to follow after this byte, not including this byte or the previous byte) - 0x00 is invalid - this can't be 0x0D because it must be at least 18 (0x12)
+- Byte 2-... - Decoded message (in ASCII hex representation, twice the number of bytes as the decoded message)

+If the decoded message has ``n`` bytes, the encoded message always has ``2n + 2`` bytes.

+Even though the transceiver only accepts packets with a valid checksum, we add the start and count bytes in case characters are dropped over UART between the OBC and transceiver.

 Constants
 ---------